'Camera Man' unspools the colorful life of silent film star Buster Keaton

 And Buster's mother - as he tells it in an anecdote he told his first biographer, his mother said, I can't take it anymore.
 We got to leave your father.
 And so very dramatically in the midst of a tour, they just hopped a train, left Joe at a Los Angeles theater with his trunk, and they were gone.
 He did eventually sort of rejoin the family, although he never lived with his wife again.
 He did - he wasn't estranged from them forever.
 But that was a very decisive moment, where, you know, this family that had spent basically every moment together, you know, for Buster's entire life - living on trains, performing, traveling around - were suddenly split up.
 And he needed to re-imagine himself as a solo performer and decide what he was going to do next, which at first was not the movies.

-DAVIES: We need to take a break here.
+STEVENS: We need to take a break here.
 Let me reintroduce you.
 We are speaking with Dana Stevens.
 She is the film critic for Slate.
-Her new book is "Camera Man: Buster Keaton, The Dawn of Cinema, And The Invention Of The Twentieth Century."
+Her new book is "Camera Man: Buster Keaton, The Dawn Of Cinema, And The Invention Of The Twentieth Century."
 We'll continue our conversation in just a moment.
 This is FRESH AIR.

 DAVIES: This is FRESH AIR.
 And we're speaking with Dana Stevens.
 She is the film critic for Slate.
 She's written a new book about Buster Keaton.
 It's called "Camera Man: Buster Keaton, The Dawn Of Cinema, And The Invention Of The Twentieth Century."

-So when he became a solo performer as movies were emerging as a real form of entertainment, he developed a collaboration with Roscoe Arbuckle, who - a guy that many people may remember as Fatty Arbuckle.
-That was never a nickname that Roscoe himself embraced.
+DAVIES: So when he became a solo performer as movies were emerging as a real form of entertainment, he developed a collaboration with Roscoe Arbuckle, who - a guy that many people may remember as Fatty Arbuckle, although that was never a nickname that Roscoe himself embraced.
 Tell us a bit about Roscoe Arbuckle and his collaboration with Buster Keaton and what they did together.

 DAVIES: Right.
 I mean, Arbuckle had this amazingly expressive face and would sometimes appear as a woman, and it was quite hilarious to watch.
 Let's talk about some of the films that Buster directed in the 1920s and starred in.
 Now, he was not just the star of this, right?
 I mean, he was a director, and that kind of maybe meant a bit of a different thing in that era.
 In what sense did he really make these films?
 What kind of a role did he play?